cginternals/cppfs/README.md

 ### Accessing the file system

-The main class for accessing file and directories in cppfs is *FileHandle*.
+The main class for accessing files and directories in cppfs is *FileHandle*.
 It can be used to get information about file system objects, to manipulate them (e.g., copy, rename, or delete), as well as to read and write files.

-To obtain a file handle, the global function *fs::open* can be used.
+To obtain a file handle, the global function *fs::open* can be called.
 The type of file system that is accessed will be determined automatically by the given path or URL.
-File systems will be closed automatically when they no longer have any open file handles.
+File systems will be closed automatically when there are no longer any open file handles left.

 ```C++
 // Open local file